BerlinerGazette/BG/public/wp-content/plugins/subscribe-to-comments-reloaded/readme.txt

 3. Customize the plugin's behavior

 == Changelog ==

+= 2.0.2 =
+* Added: option to automatically subscribe authors to their posts (improves Wordpress' default alert system, thank you [Julius](http://wordpress.org/support/topic/plugin-subscribe-to-comments-reloaded-does-the-post-author-automatically-get-subscribed-to-comments))
+* Added: number of subscriptions per post in the Posts page
+* Added: Serbian and Indonesian localization (thank you [Anna](http://www.sneg.iz.rs/) and [The Masked Cat](http://themaskedcat.tk))
+* Fixed: bug in daily purge SQL command
+* Fixed: bug with international characters (thank you Pascal)
+* Updated: you can now edit a single subscription's status without having to change the email address
+* Updated: more localizations are now up-to-date, thank you!

 = 2.0.1 =
 * Maintenance release: 2.0 shipped with a bunch of annoying bugs, sorry about that!